tldr-pages/tldr/pages/common/pngquant.md

 `pngquant --strip {{path/to/file.png}}`

-- Compress a specific PNG and save to the given path:
+- Compress a specific PNG and save it to the given path:

 `pngquant {{path/to/file.png}} --output {{path/to/file.png}}`